materiaraiding/materiaraiding-old/_ultimate/fru.md

 Light party 2 will take any safe spot from NE - S

 After arriving at the safespot, the party will either stack or spread.
-The spread is identical to **Strength** from DSR.
+The spread can be seen in the image below.
 The DPS can move 3.5 notches from the star on the arena edge to determine a safe distance from the healer.

 {% include image.html width="500px" path="https://github.com/user-attachments/assets/99085f52-285b-4906-a00c-6bd966415411" %}